KNMI/RCC/README.md

 - if your supervisor does not use git yet get a git buddy, e.g. any [member](https://github.com/orgs/KNMI/people) of the KNMI github account

+### Repository management

+Try to structure your repository, aka research project folder.
+Within a repository you will encounter frequently:

+ - data (for all the data)
+ - figures (for your plots)
+ - R (for your functions)
+ - src (for source code)
+ - scripts
+ - ...

 ### Data management

 If the research involves data from external parties we advise to create a data